 Stop each server using mysqladmin as shown

-password for a MySQL user having sufficient privileges to shut
+name for a MySQL user having sufficient privileges to shut

 down the server:

 Step 3: Restart both servers with GTIDs enabled.
 To enable binary logging with global transaction identifiers, each server must be started with GTID mode, binary logging, slave update logging enabled, and with statements that are unsafe for GTID-based replication disabled.
-In addition, you should prevent unwanted or accidental updates from being performed on either server by starting both in read-only mode as well.
+In addition, you should prevent unwanted or accidental updates from being performed on either server by starting both in read-only mode.
 This means that both servers must be started with (at least) the options shown in the following invocation of mysqld_safe:

 mysqld_safe --gtid_mode=ON --log-bin --log-slave-updates --enforce-gtid-consistency &